-Level I Prerequisites: Academic Reading Level 3 with concurrent enrollment in ENG 090 or Academic Reading Level 5 or higher; no minimum writing level; Academic Math Level 2
+Level I Prerequisites: Academic Reading Level 5 or higher; no minimum writing level; Academic Math Level 2 60 lecture, 0 lab, 0 clinical, 0 other, 60 total contact hours

 In this course, students will learn about data, numbers and patterns, unit conversions, basic probability, dimensional analysis, algebraic equations as a problem-solving tool, linear and non-linear relationships, standard deviations and the normal curve.
 Pythagorean Theorem and the distance formula are also covered.
 Microsoft Excel is used as a tool for data analysis, calculation and display.
 It is structured in a non-lecture format.
 Group work and participation will be required each day of class with problem solving and applications.
 Short technology assignments will be aligned with each lesson.
 Successful completion of this course with a minimum grade of "C" will raise your Academic Math level to 3.
 This course is not intended for those students planning to go on to the precalculus/calculus sequence.
 Those students should take MTH 097 instead.